postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 ### Creating a new branch

-Feature branches enable to work on changes to your API without affecting the default branch in your repository.
+Feature branches enable you to work on changes to your API without affecting the default branch in your repository.
 When you create a new branch, Postman automatically makes it the active branch.

 To create a new branch: